alphagov/govwifi-terraform/README.md

 After you have finished terraforming follow the manual steps below to complete the setup.

-**NOTE: There is currently a bug within AWS that means that terraform can get stuck "Creating" RDS instances.
-If this happens, wait 2 hours and try another terraform apply**
+**NOTE: There is currently a bug within the AWS that means that terraform can get stuck on the "Creating" RDS instances step.
+While building the new Env in the Recovery account it took 30 minutes to create RDS instances.
+However, the User-DB's Read-Replica was not created during the first `terraform apply` run.
+Please run `terraform apply` once again.**

+#### Validate that all components are created.

+Run the terraform plan and apply again.
+Ensure all components are create.
+Investigate further if necessary.

 ### Manual Steps Needed to Set Up a New Environment